What coloured bag should I use for garbage?

 Seal CFLs and other lightbulbs in a box and place with regular household waste.
 Please label box as 'glass or lightbulbs' to help prevent injuries.
 Do not place inside a garbage bag.
 Waste collectors could be harmed if they are unaware of lightbulbs or tubes which have been placed in a bag.

 CFLS and 4 or 8 foot flourescent light tubes are accepted at the Hazardous Waste Depot for free.
-They are not banned from landfill and can be placed curbside, however they are recycled as part of the Efficiency NS Mercury Collection Program.
+They are not banned from landfill and can be placed curbside, however they can be recycled as part of the Efficiency NS Mercury Collection Program.

 What do I do with syringes and other sharps?